The Beyonder's Prophecy

 “And keep me updated, alright?
 I don’t like waiting around for answers.”

 Tim walked off, but Heidi stayed behind for a second longer.
-She tilted her head slightly, her green eyes studying Jalen again, like she was trying to figure something out.
+She tilted her head.
+The eyes on her strikingly symmetrical face were studying Jalen again, like she was trying to figure something out.

-With that, she turned and followed her father back toward the house.
+With that, she turned on her flip-flops and followed her father back toward the house.

 Jalen exhaled slowly once they were out of sight.
-He finished taking pictures, taking measurements, and taking notes on the shed before leaving the residence to go back home and write up his proposal..., and figure out how the hell he would navigate this crazy situation.
+He finished taking pictures, measurements, and notes on the shed before leaving the residence to go back home and write up his proposal ... and figure out how the hell he would navigate this crazy situation.

 Jalen exhaled sharply.
 “Beyonder!
 We need to talk.
 Now.”